cxengage/cxengage.github.io/cxengage-api-doc/Get-Patterns.md

 ## Description

-Retrieves all patterns on instance :iid
+Retrieves all patterns on tenant :iid

 ### Parameters